Notice of Pre-AIA or AIA Status

 selecting, by the controller, one or more nodes from among the plurality of nodes affected by the adjustment; and

 The broadest reasonable interpretation, in light of the Specification, of the bolded limitations above amounts to a mental process that can practically be performed in the human mind with or without the physical aids of a pen and paper.
-A human could use observation, evaluation, and judgement to determine, based on state information, an adjustment to a topology of a federated learning system, as supported by the Specification at Pg.
+A human could use observation, evaluation, and judgement to determine, based on state information, an adjustment to a topology of a plurality of nodes, as supported by the Specification at Pg.
 20, Lines 7-10 (“the user may manipulate a graphical user interface (GUI) on which the current topology of the federated learning system is displayed”, thus the user may determine an adjustment to the current topology).
 Step 2A – Prong One (Yes).

 Even when viewed in combination, the additional element does not integrate the judicial exception into a practical application.
 Step 2A – Prong Two (No).